Virtual event via Zoom, link will be published in Personal Center register to stay tuned.REGISTER

 The Global Climate Incentive.
 Prof E Somanathan, Indian Statistical Institute, New Delhi.

-* Virtual event via Zoom, link will be published closer to the date of the event, subscribe to stay tuned.
+Virtual event via Zoom, link will be published in Personal Center register to stay tuned.

 This is a registererd online event via Zoom, please confirm your email account associated with Zoom.Confirm